ken-rubin/TGv1000/README.md

 Running the project:

 Execute: "(sudo) npm start", to run the server.
-Start is a script specified in the package.json file included with the project.
+"Start" is a script specified in the package.json file included with the project.
 Sudo is a Unix command to give administrative priviliges to the subsequent command(s).
 This is necessary because the server listens on port 80 by default and this is a restricted port on most systems.
 Windows users may require similar measures akin to "running as administrator".

 Then open a browser and navigate to: "localhost".
 You should see the main page of the application.
 Explore at your own risk/enjoyment.